jschmid1/gopro_as_webcam_on_linux/README.md

 # Use your GoPro as a webcam on Linux (without additional hardware)
 > Currently there is no official support for using your GoPro 8&9 (the only versions that offer this feature natively) as a webcam on Linux.
 The web is full of incomplete tutorials for this topic.
 This script tries to simplify this effort.

-* Please note that this was only tested with the GoPro 8 on Ubuntu 20.04.
 ## Installation

 ```sh